 The Australian Broadcasting Corporation (ABC) is Australia's national broadcaster, funded by the Australian Federal Government but specifically independent of Government and politics in the Commonwealth.
 The ABC plays a leading role in journalistic independence and is fundamental in the history of broadcasting in Australia, its model based on – but not restricted to – the BBC in the United Kingdom...
 In recent times, the Corporation provides television, radio, online and mobile services throughout metropolitan and regional Australia, as well as overseas through Australia Plus and Radio Australia...
 [Wikipedia]Its annual funding from the Australian government had already easily exceeded a billion Australian dollars in the 2016 budget year and it has kept rising since then.
 A serious operation on any view.

-It now occurs to us that our past experiences with the ABC are depressingly consistent with the latest chapter.
+It now occurs to us that our past personal experiences with ABC Australia are depressingly consistent with the latest chapter.

 NOTE: Most of the text that follows is lifted verbatim from the archived 2003 report, with some light editing we have just done to reflect the passage of the years.
 Here goes.

 A little after our conversation, he was posted to the ABC's Jakarta bureau and after that, I think, took up a senior ABC management position in Australia.
 I have not kept up with his career during the past decade and don't know where he is now or what he does.

 This early morning interview was set to take place just a few hours after my scheduled arrival from Israel.